 When you have a big pst-file or mailbox, this indexing could take some time but if the number of items left to index doesn’t change after leaving your computer idle for over 30 minutes, something is wrong still.

-Disable and then re-enable the file for indexing
+Disable and then re-enable Outlook or pst-file for indexing

-After this open Outlook again and go back to the Search Option and select the pst-file we just deselected.
+After this open Outlook again and go back to the Search Options and select Outlook or the pst-file we just deselected.
 Leave the computer idle again and see if it will eventually reach the status of “0 items remaining.”

 Rebuild the index